SignPath/website/documentation/artifact-configuration.md

 </artifact-configuration>
 ~~~

-## Parameters
+## User-defined parameters

 <span class='badge'><i class='icon-signpath'></i>Available for Enterprise subscriptions</span>

-You can define parameters that can be specified for each signing request.
-Use this to make the artifact configuration more restrictive and include build-time values.
+You can define parameters for each signing request.
+Use this to create a more restrictive artifact configuration, track values, or include build-time values.

 Parameter values can be set when submitting a signing request via the user interface or API (see [documentation](/documentation/build-system-integration#submit-a-signing-request)).
 Actual values are displayed on the signing request details page.